PedroPLCode/FomoSapiensCryptoDipHunter/README.md

 # FomoSapiensCryptoDipHunter

 FomoSapiensCryptoDipHunter is a crypto trading bot designed to assist in making trading decisions on the crypto exchange market.
 The bot integrates advanced technical indicators, real-time performance monitoring, and dynamic parameter adjustments to enhance trading efficiency.
-It provides an intuitive web interface for real-time analysis and sends email alerts for buy or sell signals.
+It provides an intuitive web interface for real-time analysis and sends telegram or email alerts for buy or sell signals.

 ## Features

 - Multiple Independent Dip Hunters: Run different dip hunters with unique currencies and strategies.
-- Automated Email Notifications: Receive email alerts when entering buy or sell zones.
+- Automated Telegram or Email Notifications: Receive telegram or email alerts when entering buy or sell zones.
 - Binance API Integration: Fetch real-time market data.
 - Real-Time Monitoring: View live technical analysis.